 While the threats may have increased, the good news is that security technology has also improved in recent years, allowing major facilities to prevent problems from arising and to respond to those that do arise, more quickly.

-At PelcoTM by Schneider Electric, we’ve been proud to provide comprehensive surveillance solutions to a number of major event spaces, including stadiums.
+At Pelco, we’ve been proud to provide comprehensive surveillance solutions to a number of major event spaces, including stadiums.
 One of our recent projects came at the T-Mobile Arena in Las Vegas, home of the Vegas Golden Knights and the Ultimate Fighting Championship.

 At the T-Mobile Arena, Pelco’s end-to-end solution includes 250 fixed SarixTM IP cameras, SpectraTM PTZ dome cameras, and OpteraTM Panoramic IP cameras.
 This system not only provides constant video footage on the entirety of the stadium’s interior but keep tabs on Toshiba Plaza, the two-acre public space surrounding the arena.